vy-let/muc/Readme.markdown

         }
     }

-That's 13.5 muc for functionally identical code.
+That’s 13.5 muc for functionally identical code.
 Ideally, they should be the same, but that would require compiling the code or similar.
 The extra 1.7 comes from the assignment to a variable; you decide whether this feels faithful to the added complexity of the program.

 \* Note that 50 bytes are subtracted from what the compressor outputs, to discount the header data.
 From the bzip2 manpage: